 It was clear that Shant’s body was in need of a second operation.
-But, before he could move forward with his surgery, he was required to go through a number of steps to make sure his heart and his mind were also ready.
-Weight-loss surgery is not a magic pill and requires the patient make lifestyles changes after surgery to stay healthy and free of complications.
+But, before he could move forward with his surgery, he needed to go through a number of steps to make sure his heart and his mind were also ready.
+Weight-loss surgery is not a magic pill and requires the patient make lifestyle changes after surgery to stay healthy and free of complications.

-All patients of the USC Metabolic and Bariatric Surgery Program must attend a seminar led by Dr. Katkhouda and his colleagues during which various surgeries available to bariatric patients and their side effects are discussed.
+All patients of the USC Metabolic and Bariatric Surgery Program must attend a seminar, led by Katkhouda and his colleagues, during which various surgeries available to bariatric patients and their side effects are discussed.
 They also get a chance at the seminar to hear from previous patients about their experiences with weight-loss and revision surgery.

-The procedure that Dr. Katkhouda recommended for Shant was first removing the lap-band and then performing a sleeve gastrectomy.
+The procedure that Katkhouda recommended for Shant started with removing the lap-band and then performing a sleeve gastrectomy.
 Sleeve gastrectomy surgery is relatively new and involves removing about two-thirds of the stomach, including the part that secretes ghrelin, a hormone that signals hunger.

-“This is one thing that is special about Keck Medicine of USC,” says Dr. Katkhouda.
-“We do revisions and in 90 percent it is done in one shot and they don’t have to have another surgery three months later.”
+“This is one thing that is special about Keck Medicine of USC,” says Katkhouda.
+“We do revisions and in 90% of the cases, it’s done in one shot and they don’t have to have another surgery three months later.”

 Three months after his revision surgery, Shant believes his weight-loss is progressing well.
 He is eating more often, five to six times a day, but smaller portions and has shed 55 of the 180 pounds he needed to lose.
 His joint pain is gone and he can go to work and get through the day without feeling a lot of discomfort.

-Though he expects it will take at least a year to get to his goal weight, he is so confident that he is going to reach it he that has already bought a celebratory Burberry sweater, a brand he has long admired and never been able to fit into.
+Though he expects it will take at least a year to get to his goal weight, he is so confident that he is going to reach it.
+In anticipation, he has already bought a celebratory sweater from a brand he admires but has never been able to fit into.
 He plans to wear it next winter when he hits his mark.